 This Vegan Polenta recipe is served with Mushrooms and Beans for an easy 30-minute dinner packed with whole grains and plant-based protein.
 In partnership with Pompeian! #TrendingInTheKitchen ❤️

 Vegan Polenta with Mushrooms and Beans

 Do you say polenta or grits?
 Are they the same thing?
 These are the questions that keep me up at night.

 Okay, that might be a bit of an exaggeration.
 But I truly don’t know if it’s correct to call this dish polenta since I grew up eating GRITS.
 Not polenta.
 I swear I didn’t hear that word until college.

 We usually had grits for breakfast with butter, cheese, salt, and pepper (which you could totally vegan-ize with vegan butter and cheese!).
 I never had shrimp and grits, which is a traditional Southern dish.
 But I guarantee you that we do not call it shrimp and polenta.

 I hope this grits/polenta question is not polarizing.
-I also hope I’m somewhat correct in calling this creamy vegan polenta and not creamy vegan grits.
+I also hope I’m somewhat correct in calling this avegan polenta recipe and not a vegan grits recipe.

 Either way, this is one delicious dish you need to add to your dinner rotation!

 It’s done in 30 minutes and has a good balance of carbs, protein, and fat.
 That’s a requirement for every meal I make!
 Having a mix of all three keeps you satisfied and feeling 💯💯💯.

 I’m really excited to share with you that I’m partnering with Pompeian on this vegan polenta recipe for their #TrendingInTheKitchen campaign!
 They make high-quality oils and vinegars (some organic) that are affordable and accessible at most grocery stores.
 Here are some other recipes that we have collaborated on: